kmohrf/vmm/doc/source/vmm_relocated.rst

   .. method:: delete()

     :rtype: :obj:`None`
-    :raise VirtualMailManager.Exceptions.VMMRelocatedException: if the
+    :raise VirtualMailManager.errors.RelocatedError: if the relocated user
-      relocated user doesn't exist.
+      doesn't exist.

     Deletes the relocated user from the database.